Reflections in a Golden Eye (film): Reception

 The film received mixed reviews at the time of its release.
-Variety called it a "pretentious melodrama" but praised Keith's "superb" performance as the "rationalizing and insensitive middle-class hypocrite."
+Variety called it a "pretentious melodrama" but praised Brian Keith's "superb" performance as the "rationalizing and insensitive middle-class hypocrite."
 Time described it as a "gallery of grotesques," with the poetry of the novel missing from the film.
 Its critic wrote: "All that remains praiseworthy is the film's extraordinary photographic technique."

 Roger Ebert observed that the film was released without the usual publicity, despite its stellar cast and director: "Was the movie so wretchedly bad that Warner Bros. decided to keep it a secret?
 Or could it be, perhaps, that it was too good?"
 Ebert praised the production but noted that some audience members reacted to the film's emotional moments with guffaws and nervous laughter.
-John Simon wrote: "Yet for all its fidelity to the original, John Huston's film, with a script by Champman Mortimer and Gladys Hill, is a pedestrian, crass, and uninvolving to the point of repellance."
+John Simon wrote: "Yet for all its fidelity to the original, John Huston's film, with a script by Chapman Mortimer and Gladys Hill, is pedestrian, crass, and uninvolving to the point of repellance."

 The film received a score of 55% on Rotten Tomatoes from 22 reviews.

 The film opened at number one at the US box office.
 The author of the novel, Carson McCullers, died a fortnight before the premiere.